nprapps/nprapps.github.com/_posts/2016-07-22-how-we-built-our-first-vr-story.markdown

 ---
 layout: post
-title: "How we built a VR project that works outside the headset"
+title: "How we built a VR project using web technologies"
 description: "VR is new and weird and scary, especially on the web, but we did it and so can you!"

 author: Tyler Fisher